LCPS Academy of Science (AOS)

 · Teacher Recommendations: Students will be required to request two recommendations; one from the eighth grade science teacher, and one from the eighth grade math teacher.

 · Responses to Application Questions: There are several short response questions in this application packet.
 Please answer them concisely and completely.
 Please limit your responses to the space provided.
+Take your time to answer the questions as the answers are a component of the application.
 No attachments will be expected.

 · Interview: An interview may be requested by the Admission Committee as part of the selection process.

-August - Part 1 of AOS Application open for completionon AOS website
+August 3 - Part 1 of AOS Application open for completion AOS website.

-September - Parent/student Info Session and Open House at the Academy of Science
+September 12 - Parent/student Info Session and Open House at the Academy of Science from 9:00-noon.

-September - Absolute Deadline to submit Part 1 of AOS Application and registration for PSAT for the 2013-14 admission process.
+October 8 - Absolute Deadline to submit Part 1 of AOS Application and registration for SAT for the 2015-16 admission process.
 No applications will be accepted after this date.

-October 19 - PSAT administered at Dominion High School for all AOS applicants.
-Upon completion of PSAT testing students will receive a short break, then complete the the writing prompt portion of the AOS application.
+November 7 - SAT and CCTDI administered at Dominion High School for all AOS applicants.
+Upon completion of SAT testing students will receive a short break, then complete the the writing prompt portion of the AOS application.